sourceduty/Abandoned_Locations/README.md

 Engaging with stakeholders and considering these factors will help ensure that the new development meets the needs and aspirations of the Akron community.

+#
+### Property Locale

+The property at 538 S Main St, Akron, OH 44311 is located conveniently close to downtown Akron, with the city center just 0.6 miles away.
+This makes it easily accessible either by a short drive or a 10-15 minute walk.
+Downtown Akron offers a variety of restaurants, businesses, and entertainment venues, making the location ideal for those who enjoy city amenities.

+Public transportation is another strong point for this property.
+The METRO RTA bus service, which covers Akron and Summit County, operates nearby, with bus stops located within 0.2 to 0.5 miles.
+This makes it easy for residents to access public transportation and commute throughout the city without relying heavily on a car.

+For families or individuals concerned with educational institutions, there are several schools within close proximity.
+The nearest elementary and high schools are about 1.5 to 2 miles away.
+Furthermore, the property is just 0.5 miles from the University of Akron, making it an excellent choice for students, faculty, or anyone involved with the university.

+In terms of recreational options, Lock 3 Park, a popular downtown Akron venue for concerts and events, is just 0.7 miles from the property.
+Additionally, Summit Lake Park, located about 2 miles away, offers outdoor activities such as trails and lake recreation, perfect for anyone seeking nature and leisure.

+When it comes to shopping, residents will find grocery stores like Acme Fresh Market about 1.5 miles away.
+For larger retail needs, Chapel Hill Mall is located approximately 5 to 6 miles from the property.
+Downtown Akron also features a number of smaller shops and businesses within 0.5 to 1 mile, providing plenty of convenience for everyday shopping.

+Healthcare services are easily accessible as well, with Akron General Hospital, part of the Cleveland Clinic network, just 1.5 miles from the property.
+Several urgent care centers and smaller clinics are also available within a 1 to 2 mile radius, ensuring quick access to medical care.

+For those who travel frequently or need access to major roads, the property’s proximity to I-77, located about 1 mile away, provides easy access to highways connecting Akron with nearby cities such as Cleveland and Canton.
+This is ideal for commuters or anyone traveling regionally.

+In summary, 538 S Main St, Akron, OH 44311 is well-positioned in terms of accessibility and proximity to essential services and amenities, including downtown, schools, parks, shopping, healthcare, and major roadways.
+This makes it a versatile location suited for a variety of lifestyle needs.

 <br>
 </details>
 <details><summary>Fordlândia, Brazil</summary>